 If you aren’t using some kind of editorial calendar for your blog and you want to be serious about growing your blogging business, then stop what you’re doing, grab a coffee, and read this post, OK?

-And OMG.
-Has it ever made such a huge difference to my ability to stay on track, plan out my work, and be way more productive.
+When I got serious about using a monthly calendar and actually sticking to it, woah did it ever made a HUGE difference to my ability to stay on track, plan out my work, and be way more productive.

 Instead of using any kind of software or online calendar, I decided to go old school and plan out my calendar with pen and paper.
-I had been using a google calendar before, but once I went to paper (and kept my calendar with other blogging paperwork in a “blog planner”), the whole routine just stuck.
+I had been using a google calendar before, but once I went to paper (and kept my calendar with other blogging paperwork in my blog planner), the whole routine just stuck.

 Step 1 / Brainstorm

-At the end of each month (before the next one starts), I sit down and have a brainstorming sesh.
+At the end of each month (before the next one starts), I sit down and have a brainstorming sesion.

 My first step is to write out all of my blog post ideas for that month.
 Usually I go overboard and write out every single idea that comes to mind.